YellMinNaing-micro/Report_Hub/README.md

 - The project uses `patch-package` to keep fixes for some dependency issues after install.
 - Theme mode is currently stored in memory, so it resets after app restart.
 - Login is local and static right now, not connected to a backend.
+- Generated PDFs are stored in the app's local document directory until the user deletes them from History.
+- Android ripple feedback is applied through shared pressable components. iOS and web do not show the same native ripple effect.